-Cinemas in Scotland should check whether they are permitted to open under the Coronavirus (COVID-19): Scotland’s Strategic Framework that took effect on 2 November 2020.
+Cinemas in Scotland should check whether they are permitted to open under the Coronavirus (COVID-19): Strategic Framework (updated February 2021).

 This framework sets out our approach to outbreak management based on five levels of protection, providing graduated protections locally and/or nationally.
 This means that while cinemas may be able to open in areas with low infection rates, others may be required to close to help suppress the virus in areas with much higher rates.

 Each area of Scotland is assigned to a COVID protection level.
 The protection levels, sometimes called 'tiers', run from the lowest risk level of Level 0 up to the highest at Level 4.
 The Strategic Framework sets out the measures to be applied under each protection level.

 You can find out the COVID protection level for each local area in Scotland and get information on what you can and cannot do at each level.

 Levels will be reviewed on a regular basis as our priority remains containing the spread of the virus, saving lives and safeguarding the NHS.

 On 16 March, we set out an indicative date of 17 May for the reopening of cinemas and drive-in cinemas (see Coronavirus (COVID-19): timetable for easing restrictions).

 By law you must not travel out of a Level 4 or Level 3 local authority area unless you have a reasonable excuse (see travel guidance and exceptions).
 Attendance at a drive-in cinema or other entertainment event is not a reasonable excuse.